For New International Students

 Health examination, immunizations, and health history

 U-M students living in Michigan Housing on the Ann Arbor campus are required to submit documentation showing whether they are vaccinated for COVID-19 and other routine immunizations under the university's vaccination policy.
-For more information, see the university's Health Response site and UHS's Immunization Records page.
+For more information, see the university's Health Response site.

 You may arrange for a physical exam with your home health care provider (recommended but not required).
 At that visit, you can update immunizations.